maybebyte/anthesis/overwriting-disks.md

 and I really needed that live disk.
 No problem, we can write the data back.
 I've already downloaded and cryptographically verified the image file I'm using here.
-The usage is simpler here, since `pv` will detect the size of the image file and will receive an "end of file."
+The usage is simpler here, since `pv` will detect the size of the image file and will receive an “end of file.”

     # pv void-live-x86_64-20210930.iso > /dev/rsd5c
     26.5MiB 0:00:01 [26.4MiB/s] [====>                                                                                                                                          ]  4% ETA 0:00:19